03. TCP Server and Client

 How to use these structures:

-Syscalls, APIs and Libraries
+Syscalls, APIs, and Libraries

 You can get the address (IP + port) for both local and peer.

 bind() can also be used on the client socket before connect() to specify the source address.
 Without this, the OS will automatically select a source address.
-This is useful for selecting a particular interface from multiple interfaces.
+This is useful for selecting a particular source address if multiple ones are available.
+If the port in bind() is zero, the OS will automatically choose a port.

 The Linux-specific SO_BINDTODEVICE option selects the source interface by name.